Chair of the Jury for the piano competition

 A Board member of the American Liszt Society (ALS) and the Founder-President of its NY/NJ Chapter since 1992, she has been a frequent guest performer at the ALS annual festivals around the USA.

-Gila Goldstein is a member of the piano faculty at Boston University.
-Between 2017-2020 she served as the Director of the Young Artist Piano Program at BU Tanglewood Institute.
-She has given master classes and adjudicated international and national piano competitions throughout the USA, in Israel, China, Korea and the Philippines.
+Gila Goldstein is a member of the piano faculty at Longy School of Music in Boston.
+Previous teaching positions included Boston University, Boston University Tanglewood Institute and New York University.
+A sough-after pedagogue, she has given master classes and adjudicated international and national piano competitions in the USA, Israel, China, Korea and the Philippines.

 She obtained her music degrees in piano performance from the Manhattan School of Music where she studied with Prof. Nina Svetlanova and the Tel-Aviv University’s School of Music, where her teacher was Prof. Victor Derevianko.